kuanchihwang/CAM-SIMA-Docs/docs/atmospheric_physics/development_workflow.md

 `cp NamesNotInDictionary.txt </path/to/atm_phys_repo>/doc/NamesNotInDictionary.txt`

-Finally, once both the `ChangeLog` and `NamesNotInDictionary.txt` files have been updated, then commit and push them to your branch/fork on Github following the instructions in the section above.
+Finally, once the `NamesNotInDictionary.txt` file has been updated, then commit and push it to your branch/fork on Github following the instructions in the section above.

 ### Removing old branches